Department website: http://medicine.hsc.wvu.edu/pt

 Orthopedic and Manual Therapy

-The following requirements must be met to apply to the WVU Division of Physical Therapy:
+The following requirements must be met to apply to the WVU Physical Therapy Program:

-- Applicant must have a minimum grade of C in each prerequisite course.
+The applicant must earn a minimum grade of C in each prerequisite course.

 |Pre-requisite Courses||WVU Course Number|